gighive/gighive/docs/index.md

 - You can edit the default csv file to create your own historical Gighive.

 ### What is it?
-- Based on Ubuntu, it is a website that you spin up through automation and host yourself either in your network or in Azure.
-It includes a database for you, your fans or wedding guests to upload video and audio files into.
+- Gighive is an [open source website and database](https://github.com/gighive) that you, your fans or wedding guests can use as temporary or permanent storage for video and audio files.
+Based on Ubuntu, you spin up the website using bash scripts and host it either in your network or in Azure.
+It is fully automated through a combination of Ansible and Terraform.

 ### Why not just use YouTube?
 - This site is for do-it-yourselfers who don't want to be beholden to Big Tech but be the masters of their own destiny.